 I use the Met Office (UK weather forecast) and LightTrac apps for iPhone to help me plan for how a building or landscape will be lit by the sun at particular times of day/year.

 When photographing digitally, I process my images in Capture One Pro, occasionally using Photoshop for further adjustments (such as stitching or blending exposures).
 When using film, I use my digital camera as a light meter (although I have the Pocket Light Meter app for iPhone, which seems to be accurate, too), which allows me to take only two sheets of 5x4 film per photograph (allowing for the unlikely possibility of defect or scratches in one of the sheets).
 The film is processed by Metro Imaging in Clerkenwell, then scanned (either by Metro Imaging using their drum scanner, or on my Epson V700 scanner).
 The resulting digital file is further processed using Photoshop.
 Prints are made digitally by Metro Imaging using the finest Ilford black and white papers, and colour (C-type) papers by FujiFilm and Kodak.

 I’m self-taught (with the exception of two day-long courses, one on being a photographer’s assistant, and the other on studio lighting).
 I’ve been fortunate to learn my craft in the internet age.
 Photographers seem to be remarkably generous in sharing their technical knowledge online.
-Almost everything I know that has not been gained through experience and experimentation has been learned through reading books — especially those by Ansell Adams on ‘The Camera’ and ‘The Negative’ — the technical notes in amateur photography magazines, and from websites/forums such as The Luminous Landscape, Cambridge in Colour, and Large Format Photography.info.
+Almost everything I know that has not been gained through experience and experimentation has been learned through reading books, magazines, and websites.